 People spend thousands of dollars on their homes, notes Heffernan.
 “What about protecting all the stuff you’ve bought,” she asks.

 First-time homeowner insurance in not required, however it is good protection to have.
-It can protect you from financial ruin if you have a tragic event such as a fire or other peril which threatens your financial well-being.
+It can protect you from financial hardship if you have a tragic event such as a fire or other peril which threatens your financial well-being.
 For example, if you have a fire in your home and you do not have insurance, you alone will be responsible for covering the costs of required repairs or replacement of your home.
 With home insurance, the insurance company will help to pay for repairs or replacement as stipulated in the terms of your insurance policy.
 Here is the important point: If you can’t afford to replace your home with your own money, you should have home insurance.
 Your annual home insurance premium – typically about $1,200 to $3,000 annually – is reasonable when compared to the potentially staggering costs following a loss or damage to your home.
 Also, mortgage lenders will require insurance when a mortgage is arranged for your first home.
 Proof of insurance is often required before your mortgage is approved.

 If you are buying insurance through an insurance broker you will know you are getting the best insurance products, service and advice.
-As soon as you contact us at Morison Insurance we begin the process of getting multiple quotes for your first time homeowner insurance.
+As soon as you contact our insurance brokers, we begin the process of getting multiple quotes for your first-time homeowner insurance.
 Our brokers do not work for any insurance companies, we work for you!
 Our loyalty is to get you insurance that properly protects you and your home so that your largest asset is properly protected!

-There are several considerations first time homeowner insurance purchasers will want to know so they end up with the best coverage to meet their unique needs.
+There are several considerations first -ime homeowner insurance purchasers will want to know so they end up with the best coverage to meet their unique needs.
 You can select comprehensive, named perils (also called basic), broad or no-frills coverage.

 This coverage is the most extensive and is selected by most homeowners in Canada.
 This coverage is known as all risk and covers all perils, except those perils or types of losses specifically excluded on the policy.
 Essentially, if a peril is not listed as excluded on your policy, then it is covered if you have a Comprehensive home insurance policy.
 This is, by the nature of the extent of the coverages offered, typically more expensive.